lilaspourpre/acl-2020/_pages/home.md

 **November 9, 2021**.
 The list of accepted papers is <a href="/program/accepted/" style="font-size: smaller; font-decoration: italic;">published</a>!
 {: .notice--info}

 **November 3, 2021**.
 AIST conference will still be held both offline and online with some COVID-19 restrictions.
-Please, fill in the registration form.
+Please, fill in <a href="http://eepurl.com/djZwUv" style="font-size: smaller; font-decoration: italic;">the registration form</a>.
 {: .notice--info}

 **November 3, 2021**.
 Registration for the conference (for both offline and online formats) is <a href="http://eepurl.com/djZwUv" style="font-size: smaller; font-decoration: italic;">open</a>!